What is HubSpot? A complete guide to the platform in 2026

 HubSpot Service Hub®

 The Service Hub handles everything that happens after a sale is made.
-It’s built to help you manage customer support and keep people happy.
-You get features like a ticketing system, a shared inbox for your team, a tool to build a knowledge base, customer satisfaction surveys, and live chat.
+It’s built to help you manage customer support and maintain high satisfaction levels.
+You get features like a professional ticketing system, a shared inbox for your team, a tool to build a knowledge base, customer satisfaction surveys, and live chat.

 A deep dive into HubSpot AI (Breeze)

-Naturally, HubSpot has jumped on the AI train with "Breeze," a collection of AI-powered features sprinkled throughout the platform.
-Breeze is meant to make your team more productive by automating things like writing content, analyzing data, and, most importantly for us, handling customer support with its "Customer Agent."
+Naturally, HubSpot has advanced its platform with "Breeze," a collection of AI-powered features integrated throughout the system.
+Breeze is designed to make your team more productive by automating tasks like writing content, analyzing data, and handling customer support with its "Customer Agent."

 What can the HubSpot customer agent do?

-The HubSpot Customer Agent is an AI bot built to take on those first-line customer questions automatically.
-HubSpot says it can handle over 65% of common queries, which in theory frees up your human agents for the trickier stuff.
-It works alongside other AI features like a chatbot builder for your website and an AI assistant that can summarize customer records to help you prep for a call.
+The HubSpot Customer Agent is an AI bot built to handle first-line customer questions automatically.
+It can manage a significant portion of common queries, which allows your human agents to focus on more complex tasks.
+It works alongside other AI features like a chatbot builder for your website and an AI assistant that helps summarize customer records.

 A demonstration of the HubSpot AI agent interacting with a customer.::